-– Heartwood Path Waypoint 23 –
+– Heartwood Path Waypoint 1.25 –

 “Before you can have a change of heart, you (have to) step outside yourself to get a larger perspective.
 The Ego (by which I mean one’s everyday conscious self or personality) tries to narrow every issue down to ‘What will I get out of this?’
-When you reframe the question as ‘what will we get out of this?’ or ‘What will everyone get out of this?’ your heart will immediately feel less confused and constricted” (Chopra, 2004, p.
-221) . . .
+When you reframe the question as . . .
+What will everyone get out of this?’ your heart will immediately feel less confused and constricted” (Chopra, 2004, p.
+221).

 A better earth requires a better you.
-Or, said in a way that removes the onus on you alone—a way that also probably originates from my upbringing in the Bible Belt: For God’s Nature to be respected human nature has to be perfected.
+Said in a way that removes the onus on you alone—a way that also probably originates from my upbringing in the Bible Belt: For God’s Nature to be respected human nature has to be perfected.
 Conversion from individual self alienation to Greater Self integrity has to precede successful global conservation.

-How to do that has not been the apparent aim of either biological psychiatry nor clinical psychology.
+How to do that has not been the apparent aim of biological psychiatry or clinical psychology.
 Practitioners in both of these fields, encouraged by insurance companies that tend to support only brief therapy, seem to have given up on curing ills, favoring instead dispensing cosmetic treatments and overseeing short-term crisis management.
 While such symptom relief is a valid way station on the road to a cure, it does not correct the problem at its source.
-You can get to Gladandgreen Junction--that state of Triple AAA happiness that comes, in part, from environmental sustainability--by living an unhappy life year after year after year.
+You can get to Gladandgreen Junction--that state of Triple A happiness that comes, in part, from deepening environmental sustainability--by living an unhappy life year after year after year.
 It will just be much harder to get there.
 You can achieve your work goals and maintain good relationships while you are sad, depressed, anxious, or angry.

 Since obtaining short-term symptom relief may be helpful, I am not attempting to deter people who are really suffering from seeking professional help.
-But, if it is a cure to unhappiness and an end to ecological degradation that you seek, I suggest that, if only as an adjunct to professional care, or without professional care, you make a pilgrimage down the Heartwood Path to Gladandgreen Junction.
+If it is a cure to unhappiness and an end to ecological degradation that you seek, I suggest that, if only as an adjunct to professional care, or without professional care, you make a pilgrimage down the Heartwood Path to Gladandgreen Junction.
 The next step in this direction is the following activity.